-Note 2 - Deposits and Investments
+Note 2 - Cash and Investments

-The Treasurer is responsible for authorizing all County bank accounts and pursuant to California Government Code (CGC) Sections 27000.1 - 27000.5, 27130 - 27137, and 53600 - 53686 is responsible for conducting County investment activities of the County's investment pooled funds in addition to various individual investment accounts outside of the pooled funds.
-The County's Investment Pools are not registered with the Securities and Exchange Commission (SEC) as an investment company, and therefore are exempt from SEC rules.
-In addition to the pooled fund in the OCIF, the Treasurer separately invests other non-pooled funds (Specific investments), including John Wayne Airport Investment Fund (JWA).
+The elected Treasurer is responsible for authorizing all County bank accounts and pursuant to California Government Code (CGC) Sections 27000.1 - 27000.5, 27130 - 27137, and 53600 - 53686 is responsible for conducting County investment activities of the County's investment pooled funds (OCIF - Pooled Funds) and various non-pooled accounts, which by law, are defined as the Orange County Treasury.
+The non-pooled funds are called Specific Investments and include the John Wayne Airport Investment Fund (JWA).